 Automated expense approval software not only saves the accounting department’s time, but it frees up the entire company from rote administrative work.

 4. Accounts Payable

 While more companies treat accounts payable like a necessary evil, the truth is that the AP department holds an enormous amount of power over the entire business operation.
-Without efficient AP processes, companies can lose favor with important vendors, rack up expensive fees, or just not receive important goods or services when they need them.
+Without efficient AP processes that follow best practices, companies can lose favor with important vendors, rack up expensive fees, or just not receive important goods or services when they need them.